4ment/torchtree/README.md

 ```

 ## torchtree plug-in
 torchtree can be easily extended without modifying the code base thanks its modular implementation.
-Some examples of external packages
+Some examples of plug-ins:

 - [torchtree-bito]
 - [torchtree-physher]
 - [torchtree-scipy]
 - [torchtree-tensorflow]

+A GitHub [template](https://github.com/4ment/torchtree-plugin-template) is available to assist in the development of a plug-in, and it is highly recommended to use it.
+This template provides a structured starting point, ensuring consistency and compatibility with `torchtree` while streamlining the development process.

 ## License